AI teams learn from their best people

 Does this replace team documentation?

 No. It works best as a complement.
 Documentation explains the official picture.
-A follow kernel carries the small set of proven habits that help in real work.
+Temet helps proven habits show up in real work.

 Could this become too political inside a company?

-Yes, if too many kernels are followed or if the purpose is unclear.
+Yes, if too many voices are followed or if the purpose is unclear.
 The healthy version stays selective, focused, and tied to expertise rather than status.

 Is this only useful for engineering teams?